umlaeute/pd-svn2git/03.migrate/README.md

 # multi-path

-e.g. hcs/hid -> hid seems to not have worked
+- hcs/hid -> hid seems to not have worked
-e.g. OSCx vs oscx
++ OSCx vs oscx
-e.g. senderfruit vs sfruit
++ senderfruit vs sfruit